nocproject/noc/share/doc/en/ug/fm.rst

 to determine Event Class for the message.

 When matching rule found Classifier performs:

 * Drops event if required by rule, or
-* Check, if event repeats already registred event, if required by Event Class, and suppress repeated event, or
+* Check, if event repeats already registered event, if required by Event Class, and suppress repeated event, or
-* Set ups Event Class
-* Set ups Event Category
-* Set ups Event Priority
+* Set ups Event Class, Category and Priority
 * Resolves Message's SNMP OIDs via MIB Lookup
 * Uses Message Classification Rules to extract refined Message Variables
 * Communicates with external systems and databases to extract additional event data and performs Event Enrichment